Homemade Cheese Sauce Recipe

 This is a cheese sauce recipe without processed cheese.
 See our recipe variations below if you want an extra creamy and smooth sauce (like nacho cheese sauce).
 You can do this by adding a small amount of American cheese.

-• Melt the butter in a medium saucepan over low heat.
+- Melt the butter in a medium saucepan over low heat.
 Add the flour and whisk quickly until smooth.
-Continue to cook this flour mixture over low heat for 2-3 minutes, whisking constantly.
-This is important so that the sauce doesn’t taste like flour.
+Continue to cook this flour mixture over low heat for 3-4 minutes, whisking constantly.
+Cooking the flour is important so that the sauce doesn’t taste like flour.

 The milk mixture should be hot enough to remove from the stovetop and still melt the cheese in.
 If not, put it back on the warm burner, but have the heat off.
 This will help prevent the cheese from separating.